github-34/algo-platter/README.md

 # algo-platter
-a platter of search, sorting alfgorithms and data structures written in PHP
+A platter of search, sorting algorithms and data structures written in PHP

+## Sorting Algorithms
+1. Bubble Sort